firesurfer/rclcs/doc/SupportedTypes.md

 * uint64
 * float32
 * float64
+* string

-* string (got some errors at the moment)
+* arrays (got some errors

-* arrays of the types above are soon to follow

-## Types I'm not sure that they will ever work

-* Nested message.
-For example you define a message A and want an array of elements of message A in a message B
+* nested message are going to be supported as soon a I'm doing a clean up of the rosidl_generator_cs - the implementation should be fairly easy because nested structs in c# can directly be used in c.